-If a new Nintendo Switch (Nintendo Switch 2 or Nintendo Switch Pro) is coming, it’s not going to be anytime in 2020.
-In a financial note published in late January 2020, Nintendo wrote, "Please note that we have no plans to launch a new Nintendo Switch model during 2020."
+If a new Nintendo Switch (Nintendo Switch 2 or Nintendo Switch Pro) is coming, it’s not going to be anytime in 2021 considering that the Nintendo Switch OLED is launching on October 8, 2021.

 Given everything that’s currently happening in the world, that’s probably for the best.
 So, when can we expect a new Nintendo Switch?
 Well, the original Nintendo Switch launched in March 2017, and was followed up with the Nintendo Switch Lite in September 2019.
 If we follow that same timeline, it’s possible that we could see a new Nintendo Switch launch in March 2022.

 However, considering the success of both the Nintendo Switch and Nintendo Switch Lite, we have a feeling that the new Nintendo Switch might launch a bit sooner than that, sometime in 2021 at the very latest.